 It’s also not so singular and solitary like golf, for example, where you only engage very specific parts of your body in very clear-cut ways.
 Instead, running is somewhere in the middle.

-What’s tricky about running is that despite its relative safety, the fact of the matter is that a lot of runners do get injured every single year, and Plantar Fasciitis is one of the leading issues runners deal with.
+What’s tricky about running is that despite its relative safety, the fact of the matter is that a lot of runners do get injured every single year, and Plantar Fasciitis symptoms are some of the leading issues runners deal with.

 Some of the injuries, like plantar fasciitis can take out runners just temporarily, for a few days or weeks at a time, but for some of the more nefarious injuries, they can be season-ending or even career-ending, if it’s bad enough.

 One of the arguably most common running-related injuries is plantar fasciitis.
 It’s an overuse type of injury that affects the bottom of your foot, the plantar fascia, to be specific.

-People who experience Plantar Fasciitis often know it when they have it because the first steps you take when you get out of bed in the morning are often super painful and uncomfortable.
+People who experience Plantar Fasciitis symptoms often know it when they have it because the first steps you take when you get out of bed in the morning are often super painful and uncomfortable.
 Literally you feel intense pain the very first time your feet hit the ground and you begin to walk.

 In my post today, I’ll help provide some guidelines to help you manage your plantar fasciitis and ultimately help you beat it.
 If caught and managed early and well, it needn’t be a season-ending or career-ending malady; just like with a lot of little injuries and niggles, though, you absolutely have to stay on top of it so you can rectify it — and fast.